SimonSelg/cordova-facebook/README.md

 ##Prerequisites

 ###iOS
-Download the latest [FacebookSDK](https://developers.facebook.com/docs/ios/) and install package.
+Download the latest [FacebookSDK](https://developers.facebook.com/docs/ios/) and install the package.

 ###Android

-Unlike iOS, Android [getting started guideline](https://developers.facebook.com/docs/android/getting-started/) is pretty long and scary.
+Unlike iOS, Androids [getting started guideline](https://developers.facebook.com/docs/android/getting-started/) is pretty long and scary.
 For Android we rely on [Android Simple Facebook](https://github.com/sromku/android-simple-facebook) by [Roman Kushnarenko](https://github.com/sromku), many thanks for that project.
 We distribute the compiled version (2.2) of the library with the plugin, so you don't have to worry about anything.

 Here is what to do for Android before installing our plugin.